jjinux/dart-with-x-samples/gwt/GwtApplication/transcript.md

 It's perfectly acceptable for GWT and Dart to manage different parts of the same HTML page.

-Later, I'll show how they can interact even more closely thanks to JavaScript interoperability.
+Later, I'll show how they can interact even more closely.

 Demo: Edit GwtApplication.java
 ------------------------------